 Long-Term Incentives.
 Our long-term incentives are currently in the form of stock option awards.
 The objective of these awards is to advance our longer-term interests and those of our stockholders and to complement incentives tied to annual performance by providing incentives for longevity with the company.
 We do not coordinate the grant of stock options to the timing of releases of material non-public information.
 Stock option grants to executives currently are made pursuant to our 2010 Plan, at the inception of service and usually thereafter in connection with the regular meeting of the Board of Directors in March of each year.
 For fiscal 2013, since the Company was seeking an increase to the share reserve for its 2010 Plan and management wanted to preserve the remaining shares for potential new hires, equity awards for the executive officers were delayed until the June 2013 meeting that followed stockholder approval of the amended 2010 Plan.
 If the 2013 grants had been made in March rather than June, the strike price for the options would have been \$6.53 rather than \$17.01.
 The Company's non-management employees received their annual option grants in March, in accordance with the Company's standard practice of issuing annual grants to all employees, including executives, at the same time.
-Accordingly, while the 2013 option awards made in June reflect a large portion of the executives' compensation in the Summary Compensation Table below, the realizable value to the executives is obviously less (and would have been recorded as a significantly smaller portion of compensation) than if they had not been delayed from March when the exercise price would have been lower.
-Stock options only produce value to our executives if the price of our stock appreciates, thereby directly linking the interests of executives with those of stockholders and, for this reason, they have been an invaluable piece of the executive compensation program.
-This is demonstrated in our executives' ability to realize value from option grants that were made prior to 2013, as reflected in the Options Exercised in Fiscal 2013 table below.
+Accordingly, while the 2013 option awards made in June reflect a large portion of the executives' compensation in the Summary Compensation Table below, the realizable value to the executives is obviously less (and would have been recorded as a significantly smaller portion of compensation) than if they had not been delayed from March when the exercise price would have been an invaluable piece of the executives if the price of our stock appreciates, thereby directly linking the interests of executives with those of stockholders and, for this reason, they have been an invaluable piece of the executive compensation program.
+This is demonstrated in our executives' ability to realize value from option grants that were made prior